-You'll be able to borrow any amount up to the maximum of £25,000.
-PhD loans will not be means-tested, so you can apply for the full amount regardless of your financial background.
+You can borrow any amount up to the maximum of £25,000.
+PhD loans are not means-tested, so you can apply for the full amount regardless of your financial background.

 The loan can be used however you like - to pay fees, other study-related costs or to help with your living expenses.

 Am I eligible for a PhD loan?

 - be a UK or European Union (EU) national ordinarily resident in England

 - be under the age of 60 on the first day of the first academic year of your course